manhema/deep-learning-ml-engine-walk/README.md

 # Deep Learning on Google ML Engine _(AI Platform)_

-This tutorial introduces on how to train deep learning models on Google ML Engine _(now AI Platform)_ which is a tool developed by Google to make it easier to take ML projects from ideation to production.
+This tutorial is an introduces on how to train deep learning models on Google ML Engine (now AI Platform).
+This is  a tool developed by Google to make it easier to take ML projects from ideation to production.

 **Note**: This tutorial is an adaption of the [Getting Started Training Prediction](https://cloud.google.com/ml-engine/docs/tensorflow/getting-started-training-prediction) tutorial.

+#### A bit of background on Machine Learning

+Machine learning is essentially what the term suggests -  the learning of machines, particularly, computer systems.
+Machine learning enables computer systems to learn from examples in order to predict outcomes without being explicitly programmed by humans.
+Oftentimes large data sets are required to accurately train the computer system; therefore a great amount of force is needed by the neural networks.
+This limitation can be solved by the application of deep learning.

 #### What is deep learning?

 [Deep learning](https://en.wikipedia.org/wiki/Deep_learning) is a class of machine learning algorithms that: use multiple layers to progressively extract higher level features from raw input.

+In esssence deep learning is achieved by training computer systems to learn algorithms by the use of neural networks; these neural networks mimic the biological neurons of the human brain.
+The neural networks are based on a set of multiple layers which are connected to each other; the main function of these neural networks is to use inputted data to accurately predict outputs using progressively complex calculations.

 #### Overview